dotnet-websharper/mathjs/doc/Math.md

 # Math in WebSharper

 Higher level math is supported in WebSharper via the [MathJS](http://mathjs.org/) and [MathJax](https://www.mathjax.org/) JavaScript libraries.
-The usage of these libraries are the same as in `JavaScript` with some small changes. `JavaScript` doesn't mind letting any type in any function, but in WebSharper to use more than one type in a function we have to use the `MathNumber` wrapper.
+The usage of these libraries are the same as in `JavaScript` with some small changes. `JavaScript` would let you use any type in any function, but in WebSharper to use more than one type in a function we have to use the `MathNumber` wrapper.

 A little example: